-During the fauna assessment there were two conservation significant fauna species recorded within the application area: the Rainbow Bee-eater (Merops omatus) and Peregrine Falcon (Falco peregrinus).
+Two fauna assessments have been undertaken over the application area by GHD (2008) and ENV (2011).
+During the fauna assessments there were four conservation significant fauna species recorded within the application area: Australian Bustard (Ardeotis australis), Rainbow Bee-eater (Merops ornatus), Peregrine Falcon (Falco peregrinus) and Western Pebble-mound Mouse (Pseudomys chapmani).
 GHD (2008) have acknowledged that suitable habitat for the Peregrine Falcon occurs in the application area, however, higher quality habitat exists in the Ophthalmia Ranges which are located adjacent to the northern boundary of the application area.
-In regard to the Rainbow Bee-eater, the habitat of this species is well represented in the general Pilbara region (GHD, 2008).
-Based on this, it is unlikley that the proposed clearing will significantly reduce the overall habitat of either of these species.
+In regard to the Australian Bustard and Rainbow Bee-eater, the habitat of these species is well represented in the general Pilbara region, while the Western Pebble-mound Mouse is common in suitable habitat in the Pilbara (GHD, 2008; ENV, 2011).
+Based on this, it is unlikely that the proposed clearing will significantly reduce the overall habitat of any of these species.